Tremors and horocycle dynamics on the moduli space of translation surfaces: Introduction

 \subsection{Acknowledgements}

 The authors gratefully acknowledge the support of BSF grant 2016256, ISF grant 2095/15, Wolfson Research Merit Award, NSF grants DMS-135500, DMS-452762, DMS-1440140 a Warnock chair, and Poincar\'e chair.
-The authors thank the institutes BIRS, CIRM, Fields Institute, IHP and MSRI for their hospitality.
+The authors thank BIRS-CMO, CIRM, Fields Institute, IHP and MSRI for their hospitality.
 The authors are grateful to Matt Bainbridge and Yair Minsky for helpful discussions.
+The authors thank the anonymous referees for their careful reading and excellent comments that greatly improved the accuracy and readability of the paper.